 Now you’re fully prepared to start your hydroponic spider plant garden!
 You know how to grow spider plants in water and how to propagate your spider plant.
-Just remember to keep the leaves above water, feed it regularly, change the water often, and watch the chlorine levels of the water you’re using.
-You can use rainwater or well water if it’s available.
-Give your spider plant lots of sun, and lots of love, and soon enough you’ll be seeing those beautiful, tiny flowers and plantlets!
+Just remember to keep the leaves above water, feed your plant regularly, change the water often, and watch the chlorine levels of the water you’re using — you can use rainwater or well water if it’s available.
+With lots of sun and love, you’ll be seeing those beautiful, tiny flowers and spidery plantlets!

 - Where is the avocado growing zone?
 Here’s where avocados grow best

 - The 8 best plants to grow in a hydroponic garden

 - Gardening 101: Grow tropical plants in any climate year-round

 - Can you grow hydroponic herbs?

 - How long do Christmas trees last?
 Here are our tips on keeping them fresh for a long time